mnagaso/TomoATT/docs/manual/index.md

 `utils/tomoatt_data_retrieval.py` includes functions for this post processing.
 Please refer the concrete example in `inversion_small/data_post_process.py` for HDF5 mode, and `inversion_small_ASCII/data_post_process.py` for ASCII mode.

+Only the final iteration result will be saved in 3D matrix form as `final_model.h5` or `final_model.dat`, thus it is not necessary to do post-processing for the final result.

 ### HDF5 I/O mode
 In HDF5 mode, the code will carry out collective writing from all MPI processes into one single output file, which will try to maximize the I/O bandwidth for efficient I/O.

-TomoATT produces output files like (for i-th event):
+TomoATT produces output files like below:
 - out_data_grid.h5 : grid coordinate and connectivity data
-- out_data_sim_i.h5 : field data
+- out_data_sim.h5 : field data
-- out_data_sim_i.xmf : XDMF index data for visualizing 3D data.
+- out_data_sim.xmf : XDMF index data for visualizing 3D data.
 This may be open by Paraview.
+- final_model.h5 : final model parameters

 Travel time field for i-th source may be visualized by reading `OUTPUT_FILES/out_data_sim_i.xmf`.
 All the inversed parameters from all the sources and receivers are saved in `out_data_sim_0.xmf`.